What Did Cambridge Analytica Do During The 2016 Election?

 It's all a far cry from the beginning of the 2016 presidential campaign, when Cambridge Analytica waded into American politics with the goal of giving conservatives big data tools to compete with Democrats.
 Its big promise: developing detailed psychological profiles of every American voter, so that campaigns could tailor their pitches from person to person.

-"We've appealing to the same demographic on the same issue," Nix told NPR in February 2016. "yet how we nuance this engagement is completely different."
+"We've been appealing to the same demographic on the same issue," Nix told NPR in February 2016. "yet how we nuance this engagement is completely different."

 No, Cambridge Analytica couldn't fully capture the personality of every single voter.
 But here's how Nix pitched the company's approach at the time.
 Cambridge Analytica worked with researchers to develop "a 120-question survey that seeks to probe personality," he said.
 "And we've rolled this out to literally hundreds and hundreds of thousands of people across America."